autoplot/documentation/javadoc/org/autoplot/dom/DomNode.md

-# org.autoplot.dom.DomNodeAutoplot's state is stored in a tree of nodes, with Java types constraining to particular abstractions.
-Each node
+# org.autoplot.dom.DomNode

- can have children, and implements:<ul>
+Autoplot's state is stored in a tree of nodes, with Java types constraining to particular abstractions.
+Each node can have children, and implements:<ul>
   <li> copy -- make a copy of this node and its children.
   <li> syncTo -- make this node look like another node.  (e.g. undo to old state). syncTo can also be told to exclude properties.